What Should I Invest My Money In?

 We Have the Educational Materials

 Bud Kasper: It is a beautiful thing.
-And if you go to our insights section, and we have so much content.
-But the first thing you’re going to see on our home page is we want you to live your one best financial life.
-Well, maybe you don’t know what that looks like right now, but we can help put that together for you.
+If you go to our insights section, we have so much content.
+The first thing you’re going to see on our home page is that we want you to live your one best financial life.
+Maybe you don’t know what that looks like right now, but we can help put that together for you.
 A lot of times, we used to use the story about a puzzle.
 What’s the important part of putting together a puzzle?
 It’s the picture of the box that the puzzle parts are in because that is the picture we need to build around.

-One of the cool things that are happening right now, Bud, people are gathering up financial documents to prepare to file their 2020 tax returns.
-As you’re gathering those documents, that’s all the stuff that a CERTIFIED FINANCIAL PLANNER™ needs to look at to complete a financial plan to give you that ultimate answer of what your money needs to do.
-So while you’re in the process of doing that, schedule a complimentary consultation right here, and let’s get your question answered.
+One of the cool things that is happening right now is that people are gathering up financial documents to prepare to file their 2020 tax returns.
+As you’re gathering those documents, that’s all the stuff that a CERTIFIED FINANCIAL PLANNER™ needs to look at to complete a financial plan to give you the answer of what your money needs to do.
+While you’re in the process of doing that, schedule a complimentary consultation, and let’s get your question answered.

 Seasons Turn in Investing Too

 Well, that’s an important topic.
-It’s crucial our listeners able to understand, do you have controls established for your retirement plan?
+It’s crucial for our listeners to understand having controls established for their retirement plan.
 Do you know all the nuances associated with how to get the best results for yourself and your family?